...

 A new deck is a significant investment, so you want assurance that it’s built to last.
 Always ask about the warranties offered on both materials and labor.
 Composite decking manufacturers often provide extensive warranties against fading, staining, and structural defects, but the contractor’s own warranty on their workmanship is just as crucial.
 A reputable builder will stand by their work with a clear, written guarantee.
 Ask them how they expect the deck to hold up over 10, 20, or even 30 years.
 A strong warranty is a sign of confidence and shows that the contractor uses quality materials and follows best practices during installation.

-Get and Compare Detailed Quotes
+Always Get and Compare Detailed Quotes

 While it’s tempting to go with the lowest bid, choosing a contractor based on price alone can be a mistake.
 Instead, gather at least three detailed quotes and compare them carefully.
 A proper quote should be more than just a final number; it should break down the costs for materials, labor, permits, and any other expenses.
 This transparency helps you understand exactly what you’re paying for and prevents surprise charges later.
 If one quote is significantly lower than the others, find out why.
 They may be using lower-quality materials or cutting corners on construction, which could cost you more in the long run.

-Confirm They Handle Permits and Regulations
+Confirm They Handle All Necessary Permits

 Navigating building permits can be a confusing process, but it’s one your contractor should handle with ease.
 A professional deck builder will know exactly when a permit is required by the City of Long Beach and will manage the entire application and inspection process for you.
 This is critical for ensuring your deck is built to current safety codes and won’t cause issues if you decide to sell your home later.
 Asking about their experience with the local permitting office is a great way to vet their professionalism.
 If a contractor suggests skipping the permit process to save money, consider it a major red flag.

-Common Decking Project Mistakes to Avoid
+Common Mistakes to Avoid When Hiring a Deck Contractor

 Building a new deck is an exciting investment in your home, but it’s easy to get tripped up by a few common missteps.
 A little bit of homework upfront can save you from major headaches, budget overruns, and a finished product that doesn’t meet your expectations.
 The key is knowing what to look out for before you sign on the dotted line.
 From verifying a contractor’s credentials to understanding the fine print of your agreement, being an informed homeowner is your best defense against a project gone wrong.